tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ####  Signature Algorithms

-The client uses the "signature_algorithms" extension to indicate to the server which signature/hash algorithm pairs may be used in digital signatures.
+The client uses the "signature_algorithms" extension to indicate to the server which signature algorithms may be used in digital signatures.

 Clients which offer one or more cipher suites which use certificate authentication (i.e., any non-PSK cipher suite) MUST send the "signature_algorithms" extension.